Dimasilham7/face_recognition/README.md

 This command will install all the necessary packages listed in the requirements.txt file.

 ## Usage

-Running the Website
+### Running the Website

-To run the website and access the interface, navigate to the website folder and run the API_output.py file using Python:
+To run the website and access the interface, navigate to the master branch, pull all file from master branch and run the API_output.py file using Python:

 python API_output.py

 This will start the server, and you can access the website interface through your browser.

-Running the Raw Output
+### Running the Raw Output from python code (not from website)

-If you prefer to run the application without the website interface, you can run the face_data.py file:
+If you prefer to run the application without the website interface, you can run the face_data.py on raw branch, pull it out run the sqlite_data.py if you didnt have the database file then go to run the file with:

 python face_data.py